ICST-Technion/W22-IOT-NoCode/README.md

 * mos build - builds the base javascript engine - should be done only once
 * mos flash - sends the engine to the device
 * mos gcp-iot-setup - registers the device with Google and sends the certificate to the device
-* mos put fs/init.js sends the updated .js code to the device - should be called on each change we want to send
+* mos put fs/init.js sends the updated .js code to the device - should be called on each change we want to send.
+A reboot needs to be done in order to make the device run the new code.
 * mos call Sys.Reboot - restarts the device with the updated code
-* mos wifi - setups the wifi on the device and reboots it
+* mos wifi <SSID> <password> - setups the wifi on the device and reboots it.
+Write your wifi SSID and the password instead if "<SSID>" and "<password>".

-## Device configuration JSON
+## Device configurations JSON
+### State update
 The cloud will send configuration updates to the following topic:

 `/devices/<device id>/config`